Justice Department files bias suit against towns home to polygamist sect

 The complaint accuses the cities of carrying out the “will and dictates” of now-imprisoned sect leader Warren Jeffs, who is serving a prison term of life plus 20 years in Texas for raping two underage girls he wed in “spiritual marriages.”

-Most of the more than 8,800 residents of the twin towns of Colorado City, Arizona, and Hildale, Utah, are members of Jeffs’ Fundamentalist Church of Jesus Christ of Latter Day Saints, which experts estimate has 10,000 followers in North America.
+Most of the residents of the twin towns of Colorado City, Arizona, and Hildale, Utah, are members of Jeffs’ Fundamentalist Church of Jesus Christ of Latter Day Saints, which experts estimate has 10,000 followers in North America.

 The suit, filed in U.S. District Court in Arizona, said the police agency serving the two towns had sometimes deployed deputies to confront people about their disobedience to sect rules or to tell them to report to the sect leadership.

-“City governments and their police departments may not favor one religious group over another and may not discriminate against individuals because of their religious affiliation,” Thomas Perez, assistant attorney general for the Justice Department’s Civil Rights Division, said in a statement.
+“City governments and their police departments may not favor one religious group over another and may not discriminate against individuals because of their religious affiliation,” Thomas Perez, assistant attorney general for the Justice Department’s Civil Rights Division, said in a statement announcing the suit.

 The suit said that at one point, when Jeffs issued an order for a sect member to return a runaway underage bride to her new husband in 2000, three deputies confronted the person to demand he return her to sect leaders, unaware he had already done so.